untillpro/scm4j/scm4j-releaser/docs/minor-release-status.md

   - Coords
   - Status
-  - latestVersion.
-If Coords includes version latest version is taken from correspondent `RB`, otherwise `CRB` is used.
+  - nextVersion.
+If Coords includes version latest version is taken from correspondent `RB`, otherwise version from `develop` branch is used
-    - Could be null if CRB does not exist
   - Map<Coords, ExtendedStatusTreeNode> subComponents